Marathon Digital Holdings, Inc. (MARA) Investors: Contact Robbins LLP for Information About Pending Lead Plaintiff Deadline in the Marathon Digital Holdings, Inc. Class Action

-/EIN News/ -- SAN DIEGO, April 24, 2023 (GLOBE NEWSWIRE) -- The Class: Robbins LLP reminds investors that a shareholder filed a class action on behalf of all persons and entities that purchased or otherwise acquired Marathon Digital Holdings, Inc. (NASDAQ: MARA) common stock between May 10, 2021 and February 28, 2023, for violations of the Securities Exchange Act of 1934.
+SAN DIEGO, April 24, 2023 (GLOBE NEWSWIRE) -- The Class: Robbins LLP reminds investors that a shareholder filed a class action on behalf of all persons and entities that purchased or otherwise acquired Marathon Digital Holdings, Inc. MARA common stock between May 10, 2021 and February 28, 2023, for violations of the Securities Exchange Act of 1934.
 Marathon operates as a digital asset technology company that mines digital assets with a focus on the blockchain ecosystem and the generation of digital assets in the United States.

 What Now: Similarly situated shareholders may be eligible to participate in the class action against Marathon.
 Shareholders who want to act as lead plaintiff for the class must file their papers by May 30, 2023.
 A lead plaintiff is a representative party acting on behalf of other class members in directing the litigation.
 You do not have to participate in the case to be eligible for a recovery.
 For more information, click here.